Summary:

 What was normal no longer exists.

-A person may appear anti-social as defined by social norms.
-They are not interested in social discourse or emotional interactions with others.
+An antisocial person appears as defined by social norms.
+Hey, you are not interested in social discourse or emotional interactions with others.
 They view such interactions as degrading because of my superior intellect.

 They routinely experience the pure excitement of body and mind, where their heart beats faster, blood flows quicker to their brain and muscles, and their outrageous body stimulus is constant.